Organic Food Myths

 In the United States, 2006 brought two major outbreaks of E. coli, both resulting in deaths and numerous illnesses, ultimately traced to organically grown spinach and lettuce.
 According to the Center for Global Food Issues, organic foods make up about 1% of all the food sold in the United States, but it accounts for 8% of E. coli cases.

-- Organic growing methods are better for the environment.
+3. Organic growing methods are better for the environment.

 Organic methods require about twice the acreage to produce the same crop, thus directly resulting in the destruction of undeveloped land.
 During a recent Girl Scout field trip to Tanaka Farms in Irvine, California, one of the owners told us his dirty little secret that contradicts what you'll find on his web site.
 Market conditions compelled them to switch to organic a few years ago, and he absolutely hates it.
 The per-acre yield has been slashed.
 Organic farming produces less food, and requires more acreage.

 Many so-called environmentalists generally favor organic farming, at the same time that they protest deforestation to make room for more agriculture.
 How do they reconcile these directly conflicting views?
 If you want to feed a growing population, you cannot do both, and soon won't be able to do either.
 If you support rainforest preservation, logically you should oppose organic farming, particularly in the developing world.
-On the other hand, if you demand organic soybeans, then you should have the courage to stand up and say that you don't care whether black and brown people around the world have enough to eat or not.

 I'm not making this stuff up.
-For every dreadlocked white kid beating a bongo drum in favor of organics, there is a Ph.D. agriculturist warning about its short sightedness and urging efficient modern agriculture to feed our growing population.
+For every dreadlocked rich kid beating a bongo drum in favor of organics, there is a Ph.D. agriculturist warning about its short sightedness and urging efficient modern agriculture to feed our growing population.
 Personally I like forests and natural areas, so I favor using the farmlands that we already have as efficiently as possible.
 This benefits everyone.
 I say we dump the useless paranormal objections to foods freighted with evil corporate hate energy, and instead use our brains to our advantage for once.
 When we find a better way to grow the same crop faster, stronger, healthier, and on less acreage, let's do it.
 We all benefit.

 References & Further Reading